operand/agency/README.md

 discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-By defining just a single `Channel` subclass, the API may accommodate systems as varied as:
+By defining just a single `Channel` subclass, the API allows integration of systems and tasks as varied as:
 - voice assistants
 - UI driven applications
 - terminal environments
 - software APIs
+- model training
-- people
+- model/agent hosting
 - ...
 - anything